stevekinney/your-first-lines-of-js/README.md

 ```

 Go ahead and adjust `x` for a bit and see how things change when you hit play.
 Now, that we have some syntax to talk about, let's look at it.
 We use the `var` keyword to let the JavaScript interpreter know that we're getting ready to define a variable.
-Then, we use an _indentifier_—`x`, in this case—to let the interpreter know the name of the variable we'd like to declare.
+Then, we use an _identifier_—`x`, in this case—to let the interpreter know the name of the variable we'd like to declare.
 Finally, we use `=` to assign a value to our newly created variable.

 Inside of the function, can now pass `x` into `rect()`. `x` is just another name for 10.
 So, when `rect()` sees that it was passed `x`, it looks it up and sees, "Ah, yes.
 10. Of course."

 <p class="your-turn">
   **Your turn!** Can you create three more variables—`y`, `w`, and `h`—and pass them into `rect()`?
 (You may be tempted to call use `width` and `height` instead of `w` and `h`, but those actually have special meaning in p5.js.
 So, don't do that.
-Those variable names are, however fair game in regular JavaScript.)
+Those variable names are, however, fair game in regular JavaScript.)
 </p>

 You might be asking yourself, why did I do all this?
 Couldn't I have just used the number directly?
-In this super simple example, that's definitely true.
+In this simple example, that's definitely true.
 But, imagine we needed the `width` for more than one rectangle.
 Sure, we could just use the same number everywhere, but what if the requirements changed and we had to change the width of all of our rectangles.
 Well, if we assigned the value to a `width` variable then we could just adjust that `width` in one place and now every reference to `width` would be the newly updated value.

 There are also some cases where we don't know what the value is until the code is being executed.
 We could, for example, have some code that gets the current date and time and stores it in a variable or we could have a program that reads a file and works with the contents of that file.